Getting deleted from GitHub

 What makes this is doubly infuriating is the fact that i expected this suspension.
 Not because i have done anything against the GitHub terms of service, their acceptable use policy or any other policy GitHub imposes on users.
 Instead because wrongful suspensions have been happening for months in one of my online programming circles.
 One of the biggest projects i have been working on on GitHub is NotEnoughUpdates and a somewhat related project called SkyHanni (which has a large amount of developer overlap).
 Neither of these projects violate any platform rules (not for GitHub and not for Hypixel SkyBlock, the game these mods target), but for over a year there have been countless temporary suspensions on GitHub for contributors of those projects.
 These suspensions range from things like “forker of a specific repository getting a suspension within 21 seconds after the creation of the fork” over “frequent contributor to a repository gets a shadow ban the instant they create their fourth or so pull request to that same repository” (twice, since the exact same thing happened again after they had been reinstated) to completely wild things like “person who has not logged into github in half a year but is admin in one of those repositories getting banned”.

-All of this mighty suspicious and if you don’t know these projects already you might suspect that there is some foul play going on in those repositories.
+All of this sounds mighty suspicious and if you don’t know these projects already you might suspect that there is some foul play going on in those repositories.
 The reality is probably quite the opposite.

 The range of people getting banned here is so broad: it ranges from first time contributors to people who have been in the project for 4 years; i cannot verify that every single one of those bans has been unjustified.
 There is bound to be at least one person in the dozens of suspensions that actually got what they deserved, but pretty much every single one of those suspensions has been resolved (without a reason for the suspension given, usually) after many hours of exchanges with the GitHub support.
 GitHub support is no doubt aware of the situation here, quite a few of the people who did get banned mentioned that other people got banned while interacting with the same repository, but nothing seems to change.